soundanalogous/Breakout/README.md

 You will need one of the following I/O boards:

-- An Arduino version Diecimila or newer (Uno, Fio, Mega, Pro, LilyPad, etc).
+- An Arduino version Diecimila or newer (Uno, Fio, Mega, Pro, LilyPad, Leonandro, etc).
 - [Teensy 2.0](http://www.pjrc.com/teensy/), Teensy++ 1.0 or 2.0
 - Many Arduino clones / variants should also work
 - See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for full list of tested I/O boards